 Additionally, if part of a property is expropriated, the landowner is entitled to compensation not just for the market value of the portion taken, but also for any resulting loss of value of the remaining portion.
 These damages may also be available to a landowner that has not been expropriated where a public project causes personal or business damages or reduces the market value of a property.

 Special Difficulties in Relocation/Equivalent Reinstatement

 Compensation is also payable where a landowner encounters special difficulties in relocation, such as where a property equivalent to the one expropriated is not available or the compensation for market value of the expropriated property is not enough to purchase such a property.
 This is sometimes referred to as the “home for a home” concept.

 If the expropriation of a property results in an occupying landowner to move off of the property, and in some other circumstances, they can claim disturbance damages.
 These may include anything that is “the natural and reasonable consequence of the expropriation,” such as the time and transaction costs of finding a new property, and associated moving expenses like reconnecting services.
 For commercial property owners, they may make claims for higher taxes at a new property, business expenses or losses associated with the move itself, or the cost of advertising their new location.

 Advice about expropriation and your legal rights

 At Duncan Linton LLP, our municipal and planning lawyers regularly handle expropriation matters on behalf of commercial and residential landowners.
 We can provide timely advice about your rights, and help you determine the scope of a fair compensation package.
-If necessary, we also assist with hearings at the Local Planning Appeal Tribunal relating to expropriations and related matters.
+If necessary, we also assist with hearings at the Ontario Land Tribunal relating to expropriations and related matters.